w4jbm/Altair-clone/language-hex/README.md

 This is a very complete and powerful implementation of BASIC.

+## Original Micro-soft BASIC 1.0

+This is a copy of the original BASIC written for the Altair by Bill Gates and Paul Allen.
+Because it represents such an important part of microcomputer history, it is included here for informational and educational purposes only.

 ## Credit where credit is due...

 Thanks to Mike Douglas at: